 El Capitan (OS X 10.11)

-The OS that Google uses to run its Android mobile smartphones and tablets is based on Linux distribution and other open source software.
+The OS that companies including Google use to run its Android mobile smartphones and tablets is based on Linux distribution and other open source software.
 Android OS is the primary OS for Google mobile devices like smartphones and tablets.
-Android has gained increasing popularity since its release as an alternative to Apple’s iPhone for smartphone users, and is continuing to increase in popularity with new updates and exciting features.
+Android has gained increasing popularity since its release as an alternative to Apple’s iOS for smartphone users and is continuing to increase in popularity with new updates and exciting features.

 Many users appreciate the unique user interface with touch gestures, and the ease of use that iOS offers.
 This operating system also allows other Apple devices to connect, giving users easy connections to other devices or people.

-Computer systems have to store lots of complex data, have a different user interface, and be prepared for printing, removable disks, and more.
+Computer systems have to store lots of complex data, have a different user interface, and need to be prepared for printing, removable disks, and more.
 They feature a desktop and a control panel for users to manage all of their information.
-Computer operating systems are also older, and therefore more familiar for the IT industry; they’ve been around much longer than phones that utilize operating systems.
+Computer operating systems are also older, and therefore more familiar to the IT industry; they’ve been around much longer than phones that utilize operating systems.

-As tech continues to advance, as younger generations like millennials grow up with technology and then move to the workforce, the need for technology in business settings will only grow.
+As tech continues to advance, and as younger generations like millennials grow up with technology and move to the workforce, the need for technology in business settings will only grow.
 Younger generations are fueling the features and applications that operating systems provide for personal and business use.
 If you’re considering a degree in IT, now is the time to start.
 A future career in computers or IT will provide you with plenty of job opportunities, industries, and endless possibilities.